-HIP-1137: Block Node discoverabilty via the network address book
+HIP-1137: Block Node discoverabilty via on chain registry

 Table of Contents